Our Portfolio Gained 15% For The Year And Outperformed The S&P 500 Every Month In 2016

 Our portfolio, made up of our own Roth IRAs, 403(b)s through work and share builder accounts, beat the S&P 500 every month this year.
 For 2016, our portfolio was up 15%.
 This includes only dividends received and capital gains, not new money added to the account.
 The S&P 500, if you include dividends, was up 11.66%.
 Simply put, 2016 was a very good year for our portfolio.
 I really don't expect this type of performance each and every year.
 My goal is 6-8% return each year.
 In 2015, our total return was 5.39%, while the S&P 500 was essentially flat after factoring in dividends.

 I will break down our 2016 performance into two parts.
 Part 1 will discuss our portfolio's gains and losses as well as purchases made throughout the year.
-Part 2 will go into detail about our dividends.
+Part 2, which you can read here, will go into detail about our dividends.

 Normally, I highlight our top and bottom 5 performers in the monthly update, but I decided to review our entire portfolio for the year-end update.
 The table below shows all the stocks we've owned for the entire year.